UnitedEffects/ueauth/README.md

 [![CI](https://github.com/UnitedEffects/ueauth/actions/workflows/main.yml/badge.svg?branch=master)](https://github.com/UnitedEffects/ueauth/actions/workflows/main.yml)

+UE Auth is a multi-tenant OIDC Provider, User Management, B2B Product Access, and Roles/Permissions Management system intended to create a single hybrid solution to serve as Identity and Access for both self-registered B2C Apps and Enterprise B2B Solutions.
+The feature set combines similar functionality you find in Commercial SaaS providers for Identity Management and provides the missing pieces enterprises typically have to develop on their own in a single package.

-UEAuth is a Multi-tenant OIDC Authorization and Access service built on top of [NODE OIDC PROVIDER](https://github.com/panva/node-oidc-provider), which is the only [openid.net](https://openid.net/developers/certified/) certified javascript library currently listed.
-Multi-tenancy in this context means functionality similar to that provided by SaaS vendors such as Auth0 and Okta.
-Each tenant is an "AuthGroup" and all artifacts such as accounts (users) and clients are unique and locked to the AuthGroup.
+The Multi-tenant OIDC component of UEAuth is built on top of [NODE OIDC PROVIDER](https://github.com/panva/node-oidc-provider), which is the only [openid.net](https://openid.net/developers/certified/) certified javascript library currently listed.
+Multi-tenancy in this context means each tenant is an "AuthGroup" and all artifacts such as accounts (users) and clients are unique and locked to the AuthGroup.

-In addition to providing the ability for users to login using OIDC, UEAuth combines the provider with User, Organization, Domain, Product, Role and Permission Management functionality and APIs.
 The primary areas of functionality are:

 * **AuthGroup** - An AuthGroup is a pool of uniquely identified users.
 AuthGroups can be private, requiring admins to add users, or public, allowing users to simply self-register.
 It is also possible to make the AuthGroup public but add further restrictions at an Organization, Domain or Product level.
 AuthGroups allow configuration of the OIDC authorization solution which users employ for login.
 Current logins supported include all standard OIDC flows and Magic Links built on OIDC.
 In the future we will support SAML and MFA.
 Email based interaction are provided through a notification plugin interface.
 * **User Management** - The ability to define and administrate accounts (users) within the context of an AuthGroup, Organization, or Domain.